208 Rue Antoine Dansaert, 1000 Brussels

 02 355 53 73 – site web

-from tuesday to saturday, from 12pm to midnight
+from tuesday to sunday, from 5pm to 11pm

 We weren’t really expecting to find Smørrebrød (pronounce “s’marble”), those Danish black bread toasts covered with millions of delicious things, when we walked into Le Bar du Canal.
 Neither were we expecting to find over 80 different references of natural wines, carefully picked by Bjark and his sommelier Léa Roussel, and supplied by Mathieu from Vins Naturels.
 In this light-filled corner bar, not really on Dansaert anymore but not quite on the canal either, the only thing we were really expecting was a cool neighborhood bar, where we’d be warmly welcome for a drink after a long day.